-Dr Michelle Smith is a Senior Lecturer and Alfred Deakin Postdoctoral Fellow in the School of Communication and Creative Arts at Deakin University, Australia.
+Dr Michelle Smith is a Senior Lecturer in Literary Studies at Monash University, Australia.
 She researches nineteenth-century literature and culture, with a special interest in British and Australian girls' fiction and periodicals.
 Her current research project is on female beauty and consumer culture in Victorian magazines, advertising and fiction.

-Her first book Empire in British Girls' Literature and Culture: Imperial Girls, 1880-1915 was published by Palgrave Macmillan in 2011 and won the European Society for the Study of English award for best book by a junior scholar in 2012.
+Michelle is the author of From Colonial to Modern: Transnational Girlhood in Canadian, Australian, and New Zealand Children’s Literature (1840-1940) (U of Toronto P, 2018, with Clare Bradford and Kristine Moruzi) and Empire in British Girls’ Literature and Culture: Imperial Girls, 1880–1915 (Palgrave, 2011, winner of the European Society for the Study of English award for best book by a junior scholar in 2012).
 With Kristine Moruzi, she is the editor of Colonial Girlhood in Literature, Culture, and History, 1840–1950 (Palgrave, 2014), Girls’ School Stories, 1749–1929 (Routledge, 2013), and, more recently (also with Elizabeth Bullen), Affect, Emotion and Children’s Literature: Representation and Socialisation in Texts for Children and Young Adults (Routledge, 2017).

-She has written for a general audience on a variety of subjects relating to gender, childhood, television and literature in the Guardian, the Age, On Line Opinion, and The Conversation (for which she writes a column).
-Her writing has been republished at the Washington Post, New Statesman, The Drum, MamaMia and sbs.com.au.
+She has written for a general audience on a variety of subjects relating to gender, childhood, television and literature in the Guardian, the Age, Washington Post, New Statesman, The Drum, MamaMia and sbs.com.au.
 She has also been interviewed regularly on radio (Radio National, ABC Melbourne and regional stations) and television (The Project, ABC News Breakfast, Hinch Live, 10 News).

 This blog has been selected by the National Library of Australia for archiving in PANDORA.